brown-cs132-s13/labs/sql/README.md

 ```

 The database doesn't say much in response to a `CREATE TABLE` unless there's an error,
-so you can mostly ignore it.
-Note though that issuing a `CREATE TABLE` when a table
-with that name exists already is an error!
+so you can ignore it for now. _Note_: asking the database to `CREATE TABLE` with that name exists already is an error!
 The most straightforward way to deal with
 this is to delete the database (which isn't destructive because you're filling it back
 up again every time when you run your loader.)